 Sharing with GSO FSS systems requires further study.
 WP 4C at its most recent meeting considered that sharing between n-GSO feeder links (s-E) and the MSS in the band 7025-7055 MHz is not feasible.
 Therefore only the remaining frequency band 7055-7075 MHz was taken into account for further studies.
 Use of the band 7 055-7 075 MHz by non-GSO FSS systems for MSS feeder downlinks has only been studied in a very preliminary way indicating thatsharing is not likely to be feasible.

-In accordance with provision5.458 of the RRthe frequency band 6 425-7 075 MHz is also used for passive microwave sensor measurements carried out over the oceans in the Earth-Exploration satellite service.
+In accordance with RR No.5.458the frequency band 6 425-7 075 MHz is also used for passive microwave sensor measurements carried out over the oceans in the Earth-Exploration satellite service.
 Studies available show that interference from MSS downlinks is likely to exceed the relevant ITU-R protection criteria, by up to 15 dB, thus causing interference above the recommended permissible level.

-Current CEPT view (April 2010): CEPT has concluded not to propose new MSS allocations in this band.
+CEPT view: CEPT has concluded not to propose new MSS allocations in this band.

 Frequency band7075-7145 MHz